Using Helm to Improve Software Understandability

 Helm is implemented in two key components:

-- The Helm Client which is a command line tool for developing Charts, managing repositories and releases, and interfacing with the Helm Library.
+- The Helm Client is a command line tool for developing Charts, managing repositories and releases, and interfacing with the Helm Library.

 - The Helm Library provides logic for executing Helm operations (install, upgrade, etc) by interfacing with the Kubernetes API server.